davidekete/remix-ide/docs/import.md

 ### Importing a file from your computer's filesystem

-This method uses **remixd** - the remix daemon.
-Please go to the [remixd docs](remixd.html) for instructions about how to bridge the divide between the browser and your computer's filesystem.
+This method uses **Remixd** - the remix daemon.
+Please go to the [Remixd docs](remixd.html) for instructions about how to bridge the divide between the browser and your computer's filesystem.

 ### More about the import keyword